studiofrenetic/body-style/README.md

 # &lt;BodyStyle&gt;

-Code orinaly came from documentation of [react-side-effect](https://github.com/gaearon/react-side-effect).
+Code originally came from documentation of [react-side-effect](https://github.com/gaearon/react-side-effect).
 We simply add support for className and make it pass lint

 Update your body class or style in your ReactJs Flux